 Phase Pages

-We have seven classes in 2024-2025, organised into four ‘phases’.
+Our classes in 2025-2026 are organised into three ‘phases’.
 Click on an image to visit a phase page and find out more about what is happening in your child’s class.

 School Council